 Cranberry's worship has traditional elements that you will find at most United Methodist churches with prayers, hymns, scripture and a sermon every Sunday.
 We also utilize creative and contemporary elements, depending on what we are focusing on in worship.
 There are no assigned seats in the sanctuary, so please feel free to sit wherever you like.

 The worship environment at Cranberry is laid back and light-hearted, full of warm and friendly people.
-Every Sunday, there is a time for people to voluntarily share their joys and concerns in the worship service, which helps keep us prayfully connected with one another.
-We always end our worship time together holding hands in a circle as we sing a song of blessing for one another and our world.
+Every Sunday, there is a time for people to voluntarily share their joys and concerns in the worship service, which helps keep us prayerfully connected with one another.

 When do you serve Holy Communion?

 Holy Communion is served every first Sunday of the month in the worship service.
-You do not need to be a member of the church to recieve communion.
-All are welcome to recieve Holy Communion at Cranberry.
-We serve communion via the method of intinction - by giving a person a piece of bread for them to dip into a cup of grape juice and then partake.
+You do not need to be a member of the church to receive communion.
+All are welcome to receive Holy Communion at Cranberry.

 What should I wear?